jfrog/jfrog-azure-devops-extension/overview.md

 ## Auditing projects for security vulnerabilities
 Using the **JFrog Audit** task, you can trigger a scan on your local project.
 The task will automatically detect the used package-manager to perform audit with integration with JFrog Xray.
-By default, the task will print a table of all vulnerabilities found to the logs.
-You may configure the task to only show violations, based on the Xray watches source of your preference.
+By default, the result will include all vulnerabilities found.
+You may however configure the task to show only violations configured in Xray.
-If any violation or vulnerabilities are found, you may choose to fail the build.
+You do this by configuring the task to use:

+1. Your JFrog Project.
+If there are Xray Watches associated with this Project, these Watches will be used.
+2. Xray Watch or a list of Watches.
+3. Repository path in Artifactory which has Xray Watches associated with it.

 ![Audit](images/marketplace/audit.png)

-## Pushing and pulling docker images
+## Pushing and Pulling Docker Images to and from Artifactory
-The **JFrog Docker** task allows pushing and pulling docker images to and from Artifactory.
+The **JFrog Docker** task allows pushing and pulling docker images to and from a docker repository in Artifactory.
+The task can be also configured to capture build-info for the pushed or pulled image.
+In addition to details about the build and the build environment, the build info includes the image layers as build dependencies and build artifacts.
-The task can also be configured to capture build-info for the build.
-The captured build-info can be later published to Artifactory using the **JFrog Publish Build-Info** task.
+The task stores build info locally on the build agent.
+The stored build-info can be later published to Artifactory using the **JFrog Publish Build-Info** Info task.

-(The minimum supported Artifactory version for the docker Pull/Push tasks is 7.33.3)
+This functionality requires version 7.33.3 or above of Artifactory.

 ![Docker](images/marketplace/docker-pull.png)

-## Scan local docker images
+## Scanning Local Docker Images with JFrog Xray
 The **JFrog Docker** task allows scanning local docker images using JFrog Xray.
+The scan results is displayed in the build log.
-By default, the task will print a table of all vulnerabilities found to the logs.
-You may configure the task to only show violations, based on the Xray watches source of your preference.
+By default, the result will include all vulnerabilities found.
+You may however configure the task to show only violations configured in Xray.
-If any violation or vulnerabilities are found, you may choose to fail the build.
+You do this by configuring the task to use:

+1. Your JFrog Project.
+If there are Xray Watches associated with this Project, these Watches will be used.
+2. Xray Watch or a list of Watches.
+3. Repository path in Artifactory which has Xray Watches associated with it.

 ![Docker](images/marketplace/docker-scan.png)